ALEHACKsp/HybridSSL/README.md

 before you say n++/whatever skid.<br>
-This is a personal project and some things may be useful to some people.
+This is a personal project and some things may be useful to some people.<br>
-Eventually ill unskid it but for now I dont mind/mind if you mind.
+Eventually ill unskid it but for now I dont mind/mind if you mind.<br>